ghadideepakj/Clima_Flutter/README.md

 A new Flutter project.

-Clima app gives weather information about the city user enters and also uses User's currenct location to show weather of this hometown.
+Clima app gives weather information about the city user enters and also uses User's current location to show weather of this hometown.

 Here's a brief description in gif format